New South Wales Police Force strip search scandal (list of reported incidents): 2022

 July 22 – Class action documents are filed in the Supreme Court of New South Wales in relation to strip searches carried out by NSW Police.
 Contrary to previous announcements, it's reported that the class action will include any person who had been strip searched on suspicion of drug possession at any music festival in New South Wales from 22 July 2016 onward.
 It's announced that head plaintiff for the class action will be a female patron who had allegedly been strip searched at the Splendour in the Grass music festival in 2018.
 In a statement of claim document, the woman, who was 27 at the time, said she had been stopped by a drug detection dog on her way into the event.
-It's alleged that she was then escorted to a search area where police had setup "a number of open makeshift cubicles" covered by a screen made from "tarpaulin-like material".
+It's alleged that she was then escorted to a search area where police had set-up "a number of open makeshift cubicles" covered by a screen made from "tarpaulin-like material".
 The woman claimed she had been taken into a cubicle where a female officer had ordered her to "lift her breasts and bend over, and to show the officer her genitals to prove that the only item inserted in her body was a tampon".
 It was also alleged that at one point a male police officer had entered the cubicle while the woman was naked from the waist down.
-Speaking about the incident, she described the experience as "degrading, scary and confusing", adding in a statement that "since then, every time I approach security to enter a festival or gig, I get scared and wonder if it’s going to happen to me all over again".
+Speaking about the incident, she described the experience as "degrading, scary and confusing", adding in a statement that "since then, every time I approach security to enter a festival or gig, I get scared and wonder if it's going to happen to me all over again".